tomadowley/sandbox/README.md

 * If at first you don’t succeed, call it a “feature” and ship it anyway.
 * Why do programmers hate nature?
 It has too many bugs.
 * Why do Java developers wear glasses?
 Because they don't see sharp.
+* There are 10 kinds of people in the world: those who understand binary and those who don't.